juaneduardoflores/JEF-s-Wiki/Work.md

 **Transmitter** is an experimental sound performance that involves constant communication between two people.
 One who utilizes multiple LCD monitors and screens to produce sounds and visuals, and the other behind a computer creating soundscapes and imagescapes using Max/MSP, Pure Data and Processing.
 Through an accelerometer, a gyroscope, and a piezo disc, the piece takes advantage of the use of the performers physical movement to send messages with data on instrument angle, direction, velocity, and vibration.
 In their back and forth dialogue, they produce an environment that envelops the space with an anxiety familiar to a screen saturated contemporary culture.

+---

-**Location**: Centro Cultural de España, Mexico City.
+*Site*: Centro Cultural de España, Mexico City.

-**Materials**: Two Mac Computers, Audio Interface w/ 2 Stereo Inputs & 2 Outputs, Wearable Technology called "Screen Goggles" with a pair of 2" Screens.
+*Materials*: Two Mac Computers, Audio Interface w/ 2 Stereo Inputs & 2 Outputs, Wearable Technology called "Screen Goggles" with a pair of 2" Screens.
 Needs: Projector with HDMI Cable, Speakers with 2 TRS to XLR or 2 TRS to TRS cables.
 (Our output is TRS), A power extension with at least 5 standard sockets.

 <iframe width="100%" height="300" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/322481683&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"><a href="https://soundcloud.com/juanflores-15" title="JuanFlores" target="_blank" style="color: #cccccc; text-decoration: none;">JuanFlores</a> · <a href="https://soundcloud.com/juanflores-15/mod18perform" title="MOD18 Performance ft.
 Isaac Medina" target="_blank" style="color: #cccccc; text-decoration: none;">MOD18 Performance ft.
 Isaac Medina</a></div>